 - Make sure the two APIs are compatible: An API is always documented, so you’ll want to get your development team together with the development team of the API in which you’re connecting to compare documents.
 By doing so, you’ll know if your API can speak to the other API, or what needs to be done to make that happen to build out an effective integration.

 - Launch, but don’t fly solo: As mentioned early, technology can be glitchy.
-Make sure your developer team is available to provide support in the event that something goes awry and needs to be fixed.
+Make sure your developer team is available to provide support if something goes awry and needs to be fixed.

 A few closing thoughts